Ricardo A. Alvarez

 (e) Adaptation of the Built Environment to Climate Change and Extreme Events.

-This expertise has been developed over more than twenty years working on projects related to damage caused by natural hazards such as hurricanes, floods and earthquakes, and the potential for damage from climate change viewed as a slow acting hazard, in several countries.
+This expertise has been developed over more than thirty years working on projects related to damage caused by natural hazards such as hurricanes, floods and earthquakes, and the potential for damage from climate change viewed as a slow acting hazard, in several countries.
 In addition Ricardo Alvarez has professional experience and academic background in architectural design, environmental design, city planning and in construction project management, with expertise in industrialized building construction systems.

 In May 2007 Ricardo Alvarez introduced the concept of Adapting the Built Environment to Climate Change through Building Design Criteria at a climate change conference in Tampa, Florida hosted by the Florida Center for Environmental Studies.
 This concept was reinforced at the 8th Annual National Conference on Science, Policy and Environment – Climate Change Science and Solutions hosted by the National Council on Science and Climate Education in Washington D.C. in January 2008.
 The main objective of this effort is to use building design criteria and new approaches to building design, especially in coastal and other vulnerable locations, as tools for risk management.
 Another objective is to highlight the need to give adaptation to climate change attention that is at least equal to that placed on mitigation.